 Straddle the Continental Divide

-Imagine you’re a raindrop falling on the Continental Divide, which is the ridgeline that determines which direction water flows in North America.
-That means, my little droplet, a millimetre here or there could determine whether you follow streams and rivers west to the Pacific Ocean or journey southeast into the Gulf of Mexico.
+The Continental Divide is the ridgeline that determines which direction water flows in North America.
+Rain falling on the one side follows streams and rivers to the Pacific Ocean.
+While rain falling on the other side journeys southeast into the Gulf of Mexico.

-Isa Lake which sits in a small depression along the Continental Divide is the only known natural lake in the world that drains into two different oceans.
-The east side of Isa Lake drains into the Pacific Ocean via the Lewis River, while the west side of the Lake drains to Firehole River and the Atlantic Ocean.
+Isa Lake sits in a small depression along the Continental Divide.
+It is the only known natural lake in the world that drains into two different oceans!
+The east side of Isa Lake drains into the Pacific Ocean via the Lewis River.
+The west side of the Lake drains to Firehole River and the Atlantic Ocean.

-Stand across the Continental Divide at one of two opportunities when travelling between Old Faithful and West Thumb, plus make a stop in at Isa Lake.
+Straddle the Continental Divide at one of two opportunities when travelling between Old Faithful and West Thumb.
+Plus, make a stop in at Isa Lake for a quick pic of this unique waterway.
 There are wooden markers and turn-outs to make a safe stop.

 Things to do in Yellowstone National Park map